gharveymn/nightswitch-lite/README.md

 ## Changelog

 ### 2.2.1
-Various code cleanup, better error notifications, upgrades settings so they appear with new VSCode settings page, add support for other coordinate systems and date formats
+Various code cleanup, better error notifications, upgrades settings so they appear with new VSCode settings page, add support for other coordinate systems and time formats

 ### 2.1.4
 Fixes bug where the sunrise and sunset calculations would be for the wrong day.